Building a stakeholder economy

 But where do we go from here?
 How can public interest be built into economic organisations?
 Workers could be on boards to represent their interests, but what about the rest of the community?
 How can we bake in environmental and social purpose into corporations?

-We are looking to develop work in this area starting with a major conference on 20th September.
+We are looking to develop work in this area following a major conference on September 2018.